Fuco1/dired-hacks/README.md

     (extension "ogg" "flv" "mpg" "avi" "mp4" "mp3")
     ;; show all files matching any of these extensions

+### Other features

+You can clone the currently visible dired buffer by calling `dired-filter-clone-filtered-buffer`.

 <a name="dired-avfs" />
 ## dired-avfs